Sripo/HTML_CSS/README.md

 - What to Remember: The `<span>` tag does not create a new line.
 It’s perfect when you want to apply styles to a specific part of the content without breaking the flow of text.

 ### 2. **Using `<div>` for Block Grouping**
+ The `<div>` tag is used to group block-level elements.
+Unlike `<span>`, it creates a new line and takes up the full width of its container.
 - Tag: `<div></div>`
-- Purpose: The `<div>` tag is used to group block-level elements.
-Unlike `<span>`, it creates a new line and takes up the full width of its container.
 - **Example**:
     ```html
     <div style="background-color: lightblue;">